Skarsnik/QUsb2snes/LinuxREADME.md

 make
 ```

-Then start the QUsb2Snes binart from the `release` directory that is created.
+Then start the QUsb2Snes binary from the `release` directory that is created.

+# Usage

+There is a -nogui option if you want to run it without the system tray icon and interface.

+# Files

+Logs are put in the standard path for application data.
+It should be:
+~/.loca/share/QUsb2Snes

+And the settings file is into
+~/.config/skarsnik.nyo.fr/QUsb2Snes.conf

 # SD2Snes